Pau-Pyrenees Airport considers environmental protection to be one of its main concerns.

 - Networks repaired in commercial car parks

-- Provide electricity to airplanes to limit the use of auxiliary power generators
+- Supply of electricity to aircraft to prevent the use of auxiliary power units (APUs) and thermal ground power units (GPUs)

-- In the long term, replace the cooling tower and the air conditioning units
+- Replacement of the cooling tower and air conditioning units with efficient and modulation equipment

 The airport encourages sorting to reduce the amount of waste it produces.
 Raw materials wasted, increasing waste management costs, insufficient waste treatment capacity... it is high time to reduce waste production.